avisiktadas79/avisiktadas79/README.md

 User Engagement: Are users still as active and post on Instagram or they are making fewer posts Your Task: Provide how many times does average user posts on Instagram.
 Also, provide the total number of photos on Instagram/total number of users

-Bots & Fake Accounts: The investors want to know if the platform is crowded with fake and dummy accounts Your Task: Provide data on users (bots) who have liked every single photo on the site (since any normal user would- 👋 Hi, I’m @avisiktadas79 not be able to do this).
+Bots & Fake Accounts: The investors want to know if the platform is crowded with fake and dummy accounts Your Task: Provide data on users (bots) who have liked every single photo on the site.